RallyTechServices/rallyeif-testrail/ReadMe.txt

         Test Case  RallyURL             rallyurl          Url (Link)  Optional

-E.) Running the TestRail connector:
+E.) Testing the TestRail connector:
     01) Edit a configuration file (such as the "configs/Connections-test.xml" provided) and adjust it for your environment.